-Atlantic Airways' charter activities are based on using excess capacity not needed for scheduled services in order to improve profitability.
-In 2018, Atlantic Airways started flying for the popular Danish tour operators FolkeFerie. dk from Denmark to various destinations in the south.
+Atlantic Airways' charter activities are based on using

+excess capacity not needed for scheduled services in order to improve profitability.
+Two years ago, Atlantic Airways started flying for the popular Danish tour operators Folke-Ferie.dk from Denmark to various destinations in the south.
 The contract with FolkeFerie.dk is in effect until 2023.

-Moreover, in 2018, the airline will also provide services such as charter series for various tour operators in Denmark and ad hoc flights in Europe.
+Moreover, in 2019, the airline will also provide services such as charter series for various tour operators in Denmark and ad hoc flights in Europe.
 The airline has also started working in the ACMI market with new international quality approval.
-The competition within charter activity is fierce
+The competition within charter activity is fierce.

-The volume of charter operations is expected to be higher in 2018 than in 2017.
+The volume of charter operations is expected to be lower in 2019 than in 2018.